- Congenital lesions

 Vocal Cord Paresis

-Atrophy of the thyroarytenoid muscle, dilated laryngeal ventricle, medial displacement, dilated ipsilateral piriform sinus and vallecula, medial angulation and displacement of the aryepiglottic fold, anteromedial deviation of the arytenoid cartilage, posterior cricoarytenoid atrophy.
+Atrophy of the thyroarytenoid muscle, dilated laryngeal ventricle, medial displacement, dilated ipsilateral piriform sinus and vallecula, medialisation of the vocal cord and aryepiglottic fold, anteromedial rotation of the arytenoid cartilage, posterior cricoarytenoid atrophy.

 High vagus lesions also cause abnormal swallowing and gag reflex (sensory CN9, motor CN10), associated CN9/11/12 abnormality with pharyngeal muscle atrophy, deviated uvula.
 Causes include metastases to jugular foramen, glomus tumours, schwannomas, nasopharyngeal carcinomas, chordomas.